Symplectic twistor operator and its solution space on ${\mathbb R}^2$: The polynomial solution space of the symplectic twistor operator on

 \section{The polynomial solution space of the symplectic twistor operator $T_s$ on $\mR^2$}

-Let us consider the complex vector space of symplectic spinor valued polynomials $Pol(\mathbb{R}^2,{\mathcal S})$, ${\mathcal S}\simeq {\mathcal S}_-\oplus {\mathcal S}_+$, together with its decomposition on irreducible subspaces with respect to the natural action of $mp(2,\mR)$.
-It follows from $mp(2,\mR)$-invariance of the symplectic twistor operator that it is sufficient to characterize its behaviour on any non-zero vector in an irreducible $mp(2,\mR)$-submodule, and that its action preserves the subspace of homogeneous symplectic spinors.
+Let us consider the complex vector space of symplectic spinor valued polynomials $\mathrm{Pol}(\mathbb{R}^2,{\mathcal S})$, ${\mathcal S}\simeq {\mathcal S}_-\oplus {\mathcal S}_+$, together with its decomposition on irreducible subspaces with respect to the natural action of $\mp(2,\mR)$.
+It follows from the $\mp(2,\mR)$-invariance of the symplectic twistor operator that it is sufficient to characterize its behavior on any non-zero vector in an irreducible $\mp(2,\mR)$-submodule, and that its action preserves the subspace of homogeneous symplectic spinors.
 This is what we are going to accomplish in the present section.
 Note that the meaning of the natural number $n\in\mN$ used in previous sections to denote the dimension of the underlying symplectic space is different from its use in the present section.

-The main technical difficulty consists of finding suitable representative smooth vectors in each irreducible $mp(2,\mR)$-subspace.
-We shall find a general characterizing condition for a polynomial (in variables $x,y$) valued in the Schwartz space $S(\mR)$ (in the variable $q$) as a formal power series, and the representative vectors are always conveniently chosen as polynomials (weighted by exponential $e^{-\frac{q^2}{2}}$) in $q$.
-In other words, the constructed vectors are $\tilde K=\widetilde U(1)$-finite vectors in $S(\mR)$.
-These representative vectors are then tested on the symplectic twistor operator $T_s$ and the final conclusion is reached.
+The main technical difficulty consists of finding suitable representative smooth vectors in each irreducible $\mp(2,\mR)$-subspace.
+We shall find a general characterizing condition for a polynomial (in the real variables $x,y$) valued in the Schwartz space $S(\mR)$ (in the variable $q$) as a formal power series, and the representative vectors are always conveniently chosen as polynomials in $q$ weighted by the exponential $e^{-\frac{q^2}{2}}$.
+In other words, the constructed vectors are $\tilde K=\widetilde{\mathrm{U}}(1)$-finite vectors in $S(\mR)$.
+These representative vectors are then evaluated on the symplectic twistor operator $T_s$.

 First of all, the constant symplectic spinors belong to the solution space of $T_s$.
 We have \begin{lemma}